What Is A Solitaire Ring? March 28, 2018 – Posted in: Jewelry Blog

 In its simplest terms, a solitaire ring is any ring which has but a single stone in the setting.
 Although today we associate the name overwhelmingly with diamond rings, it can apply to any stone.

-A Brief History Of The Solitaire Ring
+History Of The Solitaire Ring

 Solitaire rings have been around for as long as rings have existed.
 In Ancient Rome, diamonds were popular when put into gold bands.
 It was highly unusual for any ring to contain more than one stone.
 Although the type of setting developed over the intervening millennia, solitaire diamond rings suddenly hit the headlines in the 1940s.